 I spend most of that weekend hunkered down in our hotel room with my bulky laptop.
 I type like mad, slamming keys, clicking between library databases, and making sure the Ethernet connection doesn’t cut out.
 My books are splayed like upturned turtles all over the carpet.

 Meanwhile, Jay takes frequent trips downstairs to squeeze past tables cluttered with horror memorabilia.
 Every time he reappears, he presents some new purchase: Something Weird videos, autographs from film legends, a myriad of collectible figures.
-Though I do venture downstairs, as well as attend Saturday’s night costume party, I remain a relative fixture at the desk, doing my academic duty in the name of Kurt Cobain, even though my professor is the only person who will ever read the result of my labor.
+Though I do venture downstairs, as well as attend Saturday’s night costume party, I remain a relative fixture at the desk, doing my academic duty in the name of Kurt Cobain even if my professor is the only person who will ever read the result of my labor.

 Somehow I manage to churn out twenty pages that weekend, which soon balloons into forty-one pages with a whopping bibliography of fifty-one sources.
 It’s a behemoth, to put it mildly.
 I prepare videos for my presentation and dress the part for emphasis.
 Eric gives me an A.

-In 2019, a gracious friend puts me in touch with Michael Azerrad, the Rolling Stones journalist who wrote the Nirvana biography Come as You Are in ‘93—the only book that had Kurt’s stamp of approval even though it wasn’t officially “authorized.”
+In 2019, a gracious friend puts me in touch with Michael Azerrad, the Rolling Stones journalist who wrote the Nirvana biography Come as You Are in ‘93—the only book that got Kurt’s stamp of approval even though it wasn’t officially “authorized.”
 Michael spent about twenty-five hours interviewing Kurt for the book, some of which can be heard in the film About a Son, and thus became his good friend and confidante.

 Michael is looking for a knowledgeable Nirvana fan with whom to have an in-depth conversation about a new project: writing an annotated version of Come as You Are.
 As soon as our mutual friend makes the email introduction, I express my desire to act as the ideal soundboard against which Michael can bounce his ideas.
 To my utter delight, he gives me the green light; it feels like all the time I devoted to Nirvana in my youth is finally being rewarded.
 I feverishly reread my original copy of Come as You Are, which I devoured at fourteen, with the same academic vigor I applied to the grunge paper, highlights and marginalia gracing every page.

 Michael and I are practically neighbors in downtown Manhattan, and we meet for hot chocolate in a mostly empty café.
-I promise myself not to show him my tattoos or tell him about hugging that crying statue sixteen years ago.
+I promise myself not to show him my tattoos or tell him about hugging that statue sixteen years ago.
 I need to prove I’m more than a former superfan (or worse, a girl who crushes on Kurt); I’m a writer like he is, as well as an educator.
 But my excitement is palpable; here is someone who knows every major and minor player in the story of Nirvana.
 He’s an unassuming figure: soft-spoken, witty, bespectacled, easy to talk to.
 And talk we do, for three hours straight.

 When we inevitably touch on the tragedy of Kurt’s death, a pall falls over Michael’s face.
 We sit in silence for a moment; I don’t know what to say.
 For me, Kurt’s suicide has always been a fact of his existence, since I barely knew of him before he ended his life.
 But Michael saw Kurt in his pajamas.
 He spoke with his parents, slept on his tour bus, laughed with his daughter, and watched as Kurt read all the pages he’d written for a book about his life.
-And what I know about Kurt comes from books like Michael’s, and from what Kurt wrote and sang and allowed others to know.
+What I know about Kurt comes from books like Michael’s, and from what Kurt wrote and sang and allowed others to know.
 No, I’m not an expert on who Kurt was as a living, breathing human being.
 And no, Kurt was never mine.

-But getting to “know” Kurt helped me know myself.
-Through him I have embraced and expressed the deepest parts of who I am without shame or apology.
+But getting to “know” Kurt has helped me know myself.
+Through him I’ve embraced and expressed the deepest parts of who I am without shame or apology.
 Many teenagers develop obsessions, but I’m glad mine amounted to more than a passing phase, exposing me to music, art, and literature that sparked creative ambitions and validated my desire to live life on my own terms.
-Just as the mainstream came to Kurt, who didn’t change to please the masses, I remain authentic to my core self: the same Amy who wears scuffed Docs and worn Converse whether or not they’re in style, the same Amy who saved those photocopied lyrics in sixth grade, even the same Amy who sometimes loves dancing to Madonna in leg warmers.
+Just as the mainstream came to Kurt, who didn’t change to please the masses, I remain authentic to my core self: the same Amy who wears scuffed Docs and worn Converse whether or not they’re in style, the same Amy who saved those photocopied lyrics back in sixth grade, even the same Amy who sometimes loves dancing to Madonna in leg warmers.
 And yet I am older, and possibly wiser, than my beloved Kurt Cobain.
 He cannot define me; I write my own story.